Shortlisting and Selection Criteria

 5. English Language Proficiency Test

 Candidates with a first language other than English will also need to demonstrate a high level of competence in English.
-As a guide, the English Faculty would normally be looking for a minimum of 7.5 in the IELTS in listening, reading, speaking and writing, and a minimum of 650 in the TOEFL (275 in the computer-based TOEFL test).
+As a guide, the English Faculty would normally be looking for a minimum of 7.5 in the IELTS in listening, reading, speaking and writing.
 Candidates should note that this is a more rigorous criterion than the standard University requirement.